 In accordance with internal reporting, separate information is provided on internal and external revenues as well as scheduled depreciation and amortisation.
-Other items such as the financial results or tax expense attributable to the individual operating segments are not included under segment information because internal reporting only covers these positions down to and including EBIT and this information is not monitored on a regular basis by the main decisionmakers
+Other items such as the financial results or tax expense attributable to the individual operating segments are not included under segment information because internal reporting only covers these positions down to and including EBIT and this information is not monitored on a regular basis by the main decision-makers.

 Segment assets and liabilities comprise all assets and liabilities that can be allocated to the operating business.
 In particular, segment assets include intangible assets, property, plant and equipment, trade receivables and other receivables as well as inventories.
 The Flughafen Wien Group does not show segment liabilities for each reportable operating segment because these liabilities are not monitored on a regular basis by the key decision-maker.
 Segment assets do not include the assets shown under "Other (not allocated)" in the reconciliation of segment assets to group assets.
-The group assets designated as not allocated consist primarily of intangible assets and property, plant and equipment used by administrative functions as well as financial assets, non-current receivables, current securities, inventories, trade receivables, receivables due from subsidiaries, receivables due from investments recorded at equity. receivables due from taxation authorities, other receivables and assets, prepaid expenses and deferred charges, and cash and cash equivalents.
+The group assets designated as not allocated consist primarily of intangible assets, non-current receivables, current securities, inventories, trade receivables, receivables due from subsidiaries, receivables due from investments recorded at equity, receivables due from taxation authorities, other receivables and assets, prepaid expenses and deferred charges, and cash and cash equivalents.